Agne-Vab/subscription-cohorts-weekly-retention/README.md

 ## How to Use This Repository

-1. **SQL query**: The SQL file contains the code used to extract the cohort data from BigQuery.
+1. **"SQL query"** - The SQL file contains the code used to extract the cohort data from BigQuery.
-2. **images**: visualizations are provided in the screenshots.
+2. **"images"** - visualizations are provided in the screenshots.

 ## Contact
 LinkedIn - [Agnė Vabalaitė](www.linkedin.com/in/agnė-vabalaitė).